jooshwells/POOSD-Group4-SmallProject/README.md

 ```
 - This just tells Docker to rebuild your containers so that the changes made in the config files will be utilized
 ### Making Changes to MySQL Database
+- For the following commands, make sure to replace "your_databse_container" with the actual name of your container.
+    - This name can be found by running the following command:
+    ```
+    docker ps
+    ```
+    - This should bring up the names of your currently running containers.
+The MySQL container is the one with "db" at the end of its name.
-- To run mysql, use the following command:
+- To run mysql, use the following command, and replace "your_database_container" with the name of your container:
 ```
 docker exec -it your_database_container mysql -u root -p
 ```